-The unique platform opportunity is based on the application-agnostic nature of all of the components of the final therapeutic.
-Omnia™ will carry CRISPR proteins (such as Cas9) that are already complexed to the targeting guide RNA.
+Our unique platform is based on the application-agnostic nature of all of the components of the final therapeutic.
+The IDS encapsulates CRISPR proteins (such as Cas9) that are already complexed to the targeting guide RNA.
 The guide RNAs have similar chemistry for any gene target, modified only in their sequence to allow for specific gene binding.
-Therefore, we have an opportunity to create a host of genome editing therapeutics, based on essentially on the same material composition.
+Therefore, with this platform we can create a host of genome editing therapeutics, based on essentially the same material composition.
 The benefit of this platform is realized in the opportunity to establish the core components that will be used in every therapeutic going forward.
-With each approval, Omnia™ will shepherd the use of those components as standard solutions.
-The pre-clinical demonstration of the Omnia™ platform is intended to lead to multiple development partnerships across many therapeutic areas.Learn more
+With each approval, the IDS will shepherd the use of those components as standard solutions.

-Incisive Genetics’ Omnia™ platform offers significant advantages over other modes of CRISPR delivery, namely, nucleic acid or viral delivery techniques.
+The Incisive Delivery System™ (IDS) offers significant advantages over other modes of CRISPR delivery, namely, nucleic acid or viral delivery techniques.